 Globally, climate change is bringing more extreme weather events.
 Aotearoa is no exception, as flooding and severe weather are the most common natural hazard events and cause multiple emergencies each year.
 Flooding can damage land, homes and infrastructure which impacts on the wellbeing of people.

 Te Tairāwhiti–the East Coast of Aotearoa has a history of extreme weather events.
-Its steep landscape and unique location mean that high rainfall events have a bigger impact than in many other parts of our country
+Its steep landscape and unique location mean that high rainfall events have a bigger impact than in many other parts of our country.

-Travel online with LEARNZ in June to:
+Travel online with LEARNZ to:

 - find out about past big weather events in the East Coast area; flooding in 1938 and 2020, and the multiple effects of Cyclone Bola in 1988